NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 - "Share everything" incurs major overhead from synchronization, even if consumers are making store objects they don't intend any other consumer to use.

-- Overlay everything cannot take advantage of new store objects added to the lower store, because its "fork" of the DB covers up the lower store's and could potentially lead to reading an incorrect SQLite Write-Ahead-Logging (WAL) file.
+- Overlay everything cannot take advantage of new store objects added to the lower store, because its "fork" of the DB covers up the lower store's.
+  (Furthermore, separate files from the DB proper like an out of date SQLite Write-Ahead-Logging (WAL) file *could* leak through, causing chaos.)

 The new `local-overlay` store also uses OverlayFS, but just for the store directory.
 The database is still a regular fresh empty one to start, and instead Nix explicitly knows about the lower store, so it can get any information for the DB it needs from it manually.
 This avoids all 3 downsides:

 - Store objects are never duplicated by the overlay store.
-  OverlayFS ensures that one copy in either layer is enough, and we are careful never to wastefully include a store object in both layers.
+  OverlayFS ensures that one copy in either layer is enough, and we are careful never to wastefully include a store object in the upper layer if it is already in the lower layer.

 - No excess synchronization.
   Local changes are just that: local, not shared with any other consumer.